 Personal Satisfaction.
 Making a new fusion recipe is a stress buster and a fun kitchen activity.
 Confidence and satisfaction are a few rewards for achieving a successful recipe.

 Corn.
-Added for balancing the soft more structure of mushroom and tofu.
+Added for balancing the soft, more structure of mushroom and tofu.
 Yes, that texture!
 Every bite of Chinese stuffed pepper has layers of textures and a bundle of tastes.

 Chili garlic sauce.
 It's a mixture of ground chili and garlic.
-Provides the filling a spice kick.
+Provides the filling with a spice kick.
 You may swap with Sriracha sauce as a substitution.